-The teacher of students with visual impairments is the central figure on the educational team for your child with a visual impairment.
-This is the professional who has expertise in how visual impairment affects your child’s development and learning as well as the strategies and tools that can help your child learn about the world, perform everyday activities, and participate in the general curriculum and other activities in school.
-Therefore, your child is likely to be working with the teacher of students with visual impairments on a day-to-day basis.
+The teacher of students with visual impairments (TVIs) is the central figure on the educational team for your child with blindness or low vision.
+This is the professional who has expertise an how eye conditions affect your child’s development and learning as well as the strategies and tools that can help your child learn about the world, perform everyday activities, and participate in the general curriculum and other activities in school.
+Therefore, your child is likely to be working with the TVI on a day-to-day basis.
 He or she will probably serve as the coordinator of the educational team and as a resource for the other team members, including you.
 You may sometimes hear this teacher referred to as a “vision teacher” or by the abbreviation “TVI.”

 • Teaching the specific skills that your child needs to learn because of his visual impairment.
 Generally, these are adapted ways of doing everyday activities and methods of participating in the school curriculum, such as reading and writing in braille, using a low vision device, or independent living skills.
 These skills are often known as the expanded core curriculum.

-• Conducting various assessments of your child to determine his abilities and needs.
+• Conducting various assessments of your child to determine abilities and needs.

 • Working with you and other family members in various ways, such as helping you to learn skills you need to teach your child or suggesting ways to arrange your home or do household chores that will make it easier for your child to participate in family life.